 The university got its start as an agricultural college and that tradition carries on today with our two-year associate’s degree programs in the Stockbridge School.

 If you are entering in the fall, we designate a registration session to help you get acquainted with your degree requirements and the Stockbridge School staff.
 When registration opens, please select the designated Stockbridge School date.

 Thank you for your service.
-We want to make your transition to UMass as smooth as possible, and that all begins at orientation.
-Make sure you contact Veteran Services before you arrive on campus for your first semester.
-Veteran Services will provide a packet of materials which you will receive when you check in.
-You will also have the opportunity to visit them at your orientation session.
+We want to make your transition to UMass as smooth as possible, and that all begins with orientation.
+Make sure you contact Veteran Services before your first semester starts.

-You will have the opportunity to finalize your housing preference request at orientation if you are choosing to live on campus.
+If you'll be living on campus during the semester, be sure to file your housing preference application.
 There are many on and off campus housing options to suit your needs.
 For more information visit the Residential Life or Veteran Services websites.